Val Kilmer: Residences and activities

-Hilarie Burton, Kilmer's co-star in Bloodworth, called him "the sweetest man" and said he cut a gratuitous sex scene between them in the film because "it didn't service the story or the character", instead changing it to a scene in which their characters are enjoying barbecued ribs.
-"I felt so safe and cared for by that man....
-He made the scene about us instead of using me as a prop.
-That one day at work rewired my brain.
-Val was kind to me.
-A thoughtful artist.
-I bought some of his paintings a few years back.
-I hope every young actor has a Val in their life.
-That movie was a magical experience," she said.
-David Thewlis, Kilmer's co-star in The Island of Dr. Moreau said of working with him; "I spent the most bizarre 5 months of my entire life with Val Kilmer, out in the Australian rainforest, on the ill fated Island of Dr Moreau.
-It was so spectacularly bleak and awful it was almost wonderful.
-Look it up sometime.
-As Val wrote in his final mail to me: 'What an incredible story we lived, you and I. One of the greatest.'"

 Political views and charity work

 In 1998, Kilmer traveled to Iraq with AmeriCares to deliver humanitarian aid, the first US humanitarian airlift to Iraq since 1990.
 Kilmer made several trips to New Orleans to help in the 2005 Hurricane Katrina disaster relief.
 He was a supporter of Native American affairs and an advocate of environmental protection.
 Kilmer briefly considered running for Governor of New Mexico in 2010 but decided against it.

-In May 2013, Kilmer lobbied Congress on behalf of the Equitable Access to Care and Health Act, or EACH Act (H.R.
+In May 2013, aged 53, Kilmer lobbied Congress on behalf of the Equitable Access to Care and Health Act, or EACH Act (H.R.
 1814), a bill "to provide an additional religious exemption from the individual health coverage mandate" of Obamacare.